-Channels of contagion

-In financial networks the following main channels of contagion may materialise.
+Channels of contagion In financial networks the following main channels of contagion may materialise.
 Individual channels of contagion are not independent of one another; they may be interconnected in several ways.

-Contagion through counterparty risk: The value of receivables from a bank under financial strain or bankruptcy depreciates.
+Contagion through counterparty risk: The value of receivables from a financial institution under financial strain or bankruptcy depreciates.
 This causes capital loss and hence, increased leverage at financial organisations carrying such assets.
 As a result, creditors' claims vis-a-vis these more vulnerable organisations will also depreciate.
 The process may be aggravated further by a fast deterioration of expectations as indeed, none of the financial institutions has precise information about the quality of assets held by its counterparties, and the loss in confidence may equally affect less contaminated organisations ("adverse selection", "herding").
+For insurance companies, sector-specific financial interconnections are established through reinsurance transactions made on the globally concentrated reinsurance markets.
+Therefore, interconnections on the reinsurance markets may contribute significantly to systemic risks.
+Another specific channel for financial contagion could be formed between the insurance and the banking sector if insurers take on credit risk to a systemically relevant extent through transactions like credit insurances and credit derivatives.

 - Fire sales: In the hope of recovering the capital adequacy needed for stability, newly vulnerable financial organisations start selling their assets en masse and prematurely.
 This situation leads to a prisoner's dilemma: as an individual, everyone has a vested interest in selling the assets as soon as possible at still relatively high prices, but ultimately, in the lack of sufficient demand most of them will end up with very low prices.
-The sharp decline in asset prices will eventually affect even those organisations which were not forced to sell the assets originally ("pecuniary externality"). - Exacerbation of the aggregate liquidity shortage: Before the crisis, banks are prone to stretch their maturity structures, with an increasing number of banks financing long-term, illiquid assets from short-term funds.
+The sharp decline in asset prices will eventually affect even those organisations which were not forced to sell the assets originally ("pecuniary externality"). - Exacerbation of the aggregate liquidity shortage: Before the crisis, financial institutions are prone to stretch their maturity structures, with an increasing number of banks financing long-term, illiquid assets from short-term funds.
 In case of a financial stress event, however, these organisations cannot be sure that they can continue this frequent refinancing of funds undisturbed; therefore, they try to accumulate as much liquidity as possible.
 This, however, exacerbates the aggregate liquidity shortage, which may trigger premature fire sales at organisations with insufficient liquidity, generating the negative spillover effects mentioned above. - Real economy feedback: In crisis situations, banks typically restrain their lending activity, which helps improve their capital and liquidity positions at the same time.
 The decline in lending is directly proportional to the degree of excessive risk-taking before the crisis and to the strength of the contagion amplifier effects of the financial network.
 This excessive restraint on lending causes the most devastating losses to the real economy.
 Economic activity declines and unemployment increases, which, in turn, generates a backlash across the financial system due to the deteriorating solvency of debtors.
-Thus, via their lending practices individual financial institutions can also influence the stability of each other although, for the most part, indirectly through the channel of the real economy.

-Effect of systemically important financial institutions: The structure of the financial network also has a fundamental impact on the direction, speed and magnitude of contagion.
-Larger, more complex organisations or those located at systemically important nodes of the network represent a greater threat to financial stability and are sometimes more vulnerable than others.
+Thus, via their lending practices individual financial institutions can also influence the stability of each other although, for the most part, indirectly through the channel of the real economy. - Effect of systemically important financial institutions: The structure of the financial network also has a fundamental impact on the direction, speed and magnitude of contagion.
+One of the important traits of financial networks from a systemic risk perspective is that larger, more complex organisations or those located at systemically important nodes of the network represent a greater threat to financial stability and are sometimes more vulnerable than others.
 It is vital to reduce the excessive risk-taking of these systemically important institutions because, when faced with a financial stress event, they alone could trigger a financial crisis with devastating losses to the real economy.